-On August 25, 2020, the Corporation completed a flow-through financing to raise \$3,121,477.
-The Corporation intends to renounce 100% of the flow-through raised in 2020 to investors as at December 31, 2020.
-The Corporation has until February 1, 2021 to incur expenditures before monthly interest charges began to accrue on unspent funds.
-Interest charges incurred by the Corporation as a result of this income tax legislation are charged to income in the period incurred.
-Of the \$3,121,477 in flow-through financing raised in 2020, the Corporation has incurred \$3,121,477 in exploration expenses, and thus must incur expenses of \$Nil by December 31, 2021, to fulfil its obligation in relation to these renounced expenditures.

 On February 18, 2021, the Corporation completed a flow-through financing to raise \$10,998,900.
-The Corporation intends to renounce 100% of the flow-through raised in 2021 to investors as at December 31, 2021.
-The Corporation has until February 1, 2022 to incur expenditures before monthly interest charges began to accrue on unspent funds.
+The Corporation renounced 100% of the flow-through raised in 2021 to investors as at December 31, 2021.
+The Corporation had until February 1, 2022 to incur expenditures before monthly interest charges began to accrue on unspent funds.
 Interest charges incurred by the Corporation as a result of this income tax legislation are charged to income in the period incurred.
-Of the \$10,998,900 in flow-through financing raised in the February 18, 2021 financing, the Corporation has incurred \$6,056,416 in exploration expenses, and thus must incur expenses of \$4,942,484 by December 31, 2022, to fulfil its obligation in relation to these renounced expenditures.
+Of the \$10,998,900 in flow-through financing raised in the February 18, 2021 financing, the Corporation has incurred \$10,998,900 in exploration expenses, thus fulfilling its obligation in relation to these renounced expenditures.

 On June 1, 2021, the Corporation completed a flow-through financing to raise \$5,000,040.
-The Corporation intends to renounce 100% of the flow-through raised in 2021 to investors as at December 31, 2021.
-The Corporation has until February 1, 2022 to incur expenditures before monthly interest charges began to accrue on unspent funds.
+The Corporation renounced 100% of the flow-through raised in 2021 to investors as at December 31, 2021.
+The Corporation had until February 1, 2022 to incur expenditures before monthly interest charges began to accrue on unspent funds.
 Interest charges incurred by the Corporation as a result of this income tax legislation are charged to income in the period incurred.
+Of the \$5,000,040 in flow-through financing raised in the June 1, 2021 financing, the Corporation has incurred \$5,000,040 in exploration expenses, thus fulfilling its obligation in relation to these renounced expenditures.
+During the year ended December 31, 2022, the Corporation incurred \$25,420 (2021 - nil) in Part XII.6 interest expense related to flow-through look-back expenses.

-Of the \$5,000,040 in flow-through financing raised in the June 1, 2021 financing, the Corporation has incurred \$Nil in exploration expenses, and thus must incur expenses of \$5,000,040 by December 31, 2022, to fulfil its obligation in relation to these renounced expenditures.
+On October 27, 2022, the Corporation completed a flow-through financing to raise \$3,450,069.
+The Corporation intends to renounce 100% of the flow-through raised in 2022 to investors as at December 31, 2022.
+The Corporation has until February 1, 2023 to incur expenditures before monthly interest charges began to accrue on unspent funds.
+Interest charges incurred by the Corporation as a result of this income tax legislation are charged to income in the period incurred.
+Of the \$3,450,069 in flow-through financing raised in 2022, the Corporation has incurred \$661,882 in exploration expenses, and thus must incur expenses of \$2,788,187 by December 31, 2023, to fulfil its obligation in relation to these renounced expenditures.